Stay ahead of the curve as a political insider with deep policy analysis, daily briefings and policy-shaping tools.

 Can I vote early?

 Yes.
-Early voting runs from Oct.
-8 through noon Nov.
+Early voting runs through noon Nov.
 4. Check with your local county for locations and operating hours.

 How can I report voter fraud?